unload0/BKRV-S3G5/README.md

 BKRV short for "Book Review" is a webpage that allows people to rate and give their opinion on books.

 ---
-Make sure you've executed the schema in phpmyadmin, along with the sql data file.
+Make sure you've executed all sql files in phpmyadmin, schema -> procedures -> triggers -> data

 Clone the repository, then use NetBeans to open the project folder **NetBeansProject**